+- (1) (2)

+- Start battery

-Start battery Service battery
+Service battery

-4.2.4 Direct supply switches
+4.2.4 Direct supply fuses

 Some of the devices in the boat are supplied by direct supply switches.
 Direct supply switches are intended for such equipment that need current when the main switches are turned off.